FestivALL

 ABOUT ART-FOR-FALL:

-purpose of the exhibition is to provide a forum for teen student artists to display their work and to recognize excellence.
-The exhibition will be held at The Clay Center, October TBA, and will be free and open to the public along with the Awards Ceremony at The Clay Center on October TBA.
+The purpose of the exhibition is to provide a forum for teen student artists to display their work and to recognize excellence.
+The exhibition will be held in The Clay Center for the Arts & Sciences, October 13-22, and will be free and open to the public along with the Awards Ceremony at The Clay Center on October 22 at 1:00pm.
 A slide show of accepted works will be displayed on the FestivALL Charleston Neighborhood Arts Initiative Facebook page

 SUMMARY OF SCHEDULE & DEADLINES:

-• September TBA: Deadline to submit work & required information by application form.
+• September 29: Deadline to submit work & required information by application form.

-• October TBA: Notifications of whether work is accepted or not.
+• October 6: Notifications of whether work is accepted or not.

-• October TBA: Exhibit open to public.
+• October 13-22: Exhibit open to public.
 (These are the days of FestivFALL, see www.festivallcharleston.com for a schedule of events.)

-• October TBA: Awards Ceremony at The Clay Center at TBApm.
+• October 22: Awards Ceremony at The Clay Center at TBApm.

-• October TBA: Show is taken down and pick ups will be at The Clay Center or the FestivALL office.
+• October 23: Show is taken down and pick ups will be at The Clay Center or the FestivALL office.

 ELIGIBILITY:

 Jurying for Art-for-FALL is open to all students in 7th through 12th grades in Boone, Braxton, Cabell, Clay, Fayette, Greenbrier, Jackson, Kanawha, Lincoln, Nicholas, Putnam, Raleigh and Roane counties.
-Each student may submit one entry.
-Students may also submit a single piece together, but this means that they can only submit either one individually made piece OR one group piece.
+Each student may submit one entry, though students may also submit as part of a group piece in addition to the one individual submission.
 Work needs to have been completed after August 1, 2022.
 Artwork can be completed from a school project OR be made at home.
+There is no theme.

 Students must be CURRENTLY enrolled in middle school or high schools in the above counties.